Northern-Lights/yara-parser/README.md

 Using `yara-parser`, one will be able to read YARA rulesets to programatically change metadata, rule names, rule modifiers, tags, strings, and more.

 The ability to serialize rulesets to JSON for rule manipulation in other languages is provided with the `y2j` tool.
+Similarly, `j2y` provides JSON-to-YARA conversion, but do see __Limitations__ below.

 ## Installation

 For the following `go get` commands, if you experience any issues, they are likely due to outdated versions of Go.
 The project uses features introduced in Go 1.10.
 Installation should proceed normally after an update.

+To install (or update) everything at once, the following command can be used:

+`go get -u github.com/Northern-Lights/yara-parser/...`

 ### `y2j`: YARA to JSON